NethermindEth/Forta-Agents/UMA-Bots/Wallet-Monitoring/README.md

 ## Alerts

 - UMA-10
-  - Fired whenever a monitored wallet uses the bridge
+  - Fired whenever a `FilledRelay` event is emitted from the `SpokePool` with a monitored wallet address as the depositor
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata :